1.3 Your organisational context

 In the video below contributors share their insights and approaches for supporting wellbeing and creating a more inclusive organisation.

-Effective leadership recognises the need to embed wellbeing and inclusion throughout the different levels of an organisation.
-For wellbeing, this could mean diversifying the support approach, rather than relying on a single, outsourced employee support service.
-For inclusion, this may mean recognising that there is a problem inherent within the structures of the organisation based on societal norms.
+Effective leadership recognises the need to embed wellbeing and inclusion throughout the different levels and roles within an organisation.
+For wellbeing, this could mean diversifying the one-size-fits-all support approach and ensuring that there is certified training available (e.g. Mental Health First Aider), or that chairs of staff support groups are facilitating safe-space discussion and reflection, instead of relying on a single, outsourced, employee support service.